h36yang/go-standard-libraries/README.md

 * Formatting Log Output with `log` package
   * Log fatal messages and stop the program with `log.Fatal()`
   * Log other types of messages with `log.Println()`
-  * Format messages with different flags - refer to https://golang.org/pkg/log for more details
+  * Format messages with different flags, e.g. `log.Ldate`, `log.Ltime`, `log.Lshortfile`, etc.
+  * Refer to https://golang.org/pkg/log for more details
 * Utilizing the Trace Logger with `runtime/trace` package
   * Use `go tool trace <TRACE_FILE>.out` command to open and view the trace file